-Expected forfeitures.
+- Expected forfeitures.
 This assumption is estimated using historical trends of the number of awards forfeited prior to vesting and adjusted as appropriate for exceptional circumstances.
-Historically, as the Company typically only granted Share-Based Awards to senior employees who had been with the Company for at least one year, and the turnover rate for such employees was minimal, the Company estimated expected forfeitures to be insignificant.
-In 2012, as less senior employees began to be involved in the program, the Company calculated the forfeiture rate by reference to the historical employee turnover rate.

-Expected volatility.
-For 2012 and 2013 grants, the Company used historical volatility of the Company's own shares.
-For 2014 grants, the Company used future volatility of the Company's shares implied by the Company's convertible debt prices (Note 11) and cross-checked with the historical volatility of the shares.

-Expected term.
-The expected term of awards granted has been calculated following the "simplified" method, using half of the sum of the contractual and vesting terms, because the Company has no historical pattern of exercises sufficient to estimate the expected term on a more reliable basis.
+The Company calculated the forfeiture rate by reference to the historical employee turnover rate. - Expected volatility.
+For 2013 grants, the Company used historical volatility of the Company's own shares.
+For 2014 grants, the Company used future volatility of the Company's shares implied by the Company's convertible debt prices (Note 11) and cross-checked with the historical volatility of the shares. - Expected term.
+The expected term of awards granted has been calculated following the "simplified" method, using half of the sum of the contractual and vesting terms, because the